 How many eggs do sea turtles lay?

-Sea turtles typically lay between 2 and 6 clutches, two weeks apart, each nesting season.
-Each clutch will have anywhere from 65 eggs to 180.
+Between 2 and 6 clutches per season, two weeks apart, with each clutch containing anywhere from 65 to 180 eggs.

 How long do sea turtles live?

-Generally, sea turtles can live 50 years or more, though it's difficult to pin down exact life expectancy.
-Reaching maturity can take 20 to 30 years, and most will actively reproduce for 10 more years.
+Sea turtles can live 50 years or more, though exact life expectancy is hard to pin down.
+It takes 20 to 30 years to reach maturity, and most actively reproduce for about 10 years after that.